ashleydavis/photosphere/README.md

 This is an extended version of the monorepo for [the Photosphere application](https://rapidfullstackdevelopment.com/example-application).

-In addition to the usual backand and frontend, this monorepo contains an Electron-based desktop version of Photosphere.
+In addition to the usual backand and frontend, this monorepo contains Electron and mobile versions of Photosphere.

 This code accompanies chapter 8 of the book [Rapid Fullstack Development](https://rapidfullstackdevelopment.com/).

+## Running Photosphere locally for development

-## Pre-reqs
+### Pre-reqs

 You need [Node.js](https://nodejs.org/) installed to run this code.

 You need [Pnpm](https://pnpm.io/).
-It is used to install dependencies and managed the workspaces.
+It is used to install dependencies and manage the workspaces.

-## Running Photosphere
+### Setup

 First, clone a local copy of the code repository: